stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 2. 2 sets of two [Byline reporter's notebooks with receipt pocket][7]
 3. One unnamed set that will be a 2016 Christmas gift for a family member

-In this post I will review the [Field Notes Sweet Tooth 48 page memo books][8].
+In this post I review the [Field Notes Sweet Tooth 48 page memo books][8].

 ![][image-1]